odtp-org/odtp-manuals/docs/tutorials/components-and-versions.md

 !!! note

     - Components are code repos that can be used for digital twin workflows
-    - Components can have differen versions
+    - Components can have different versions

 ## Checkout existing components